Report suspected unauthorised development

 What happens next?

-When we receive your form, we will send you an email with a reference number.
+When we receive your email or letter, we will send you an email with a reference number.
 Please quote this reference number if you contact us about the matter.

 On receiving your report, we will;